 4.2.2 ImageCLEF Medical Image Dataset.
-For ImageCLEF medical images, we form a 20-category Dataset that contains 6, 157 images from 20 semantic categories.
-Each category consists at least 100 medical images from ImageCLEF [Muller et al. 2007], which are either x-ray or CT images.
-Every category represents a different semantic topic, such as chest, cranium, hand, cervical spine, foot, and pelvis.
+For ImageCLEF medical images, we formed a 20-category dataset that contained 6157 images from 20 semantic categories.
+Each category consisted of at least 100 medical images from ImageCLEF [Muller et al. 2007], which were either x-ray or CT images.
+Every category represented a different semantic topic, such as chest, cranium, hand, cervical spine, foot, and pelvis.
 Figure 3 (b) shows some image examples in this dataset.

-For feature representation on this dataset, we only consider the texture features, as most medical images are gray images.
-To this purpose, we extract the Gabor feature [Manjunath and Ma 1996], which captures the local structures corresponding to different spatial frequencies (scales), spatial localizations, and orientations.
-For each image, we apply the Gabor wavelet transformation with 5 scale levels and 8 orientations, which results in a total of 40 subimages for the input image.
-We then calculate three statistical moments to represent the texture features, including mean, variance, and skewness.
-In total, a 120-dimensional Gabor vector is used to represent a medical image.
+For feature representation on this dataset, we only considered the texture features, as most medical images are gray images.
+To this purpose, we extracted the Gabor feature [Manjunath and Ma 1996], which captures the local structures corresponding to different spatial frequencies (scales), spatial localizations, and orientations.
+For each image, we applied the Gabor wavelet transformation with five scale levels and eight orientations, which resulted in a total of 40 subimages for the input image.
+We then calculated three statistical moments to represent the texture features, namely, mean, variance, and skewness.
+In total, a 120-dimensional Gabor vector was used to represent a medical image.